veeambestpractise/best-practices-guide/resource_planning/tape_support-media.md

 information needed for restore (e.g. deduplication information, VM metadata, etc.), and you can use the existing backup-to-tape solution to bring the Veeam backup files on tape.
-This approach can also support enterprise customer "Segregation of duty" demands as 2 complete different teams can handle backups and tape backups.
+This approach can also support enterprise customer "Segregation of duty" demands as two complete different teams can handle backups and tape backups.
 No single person can delete by mistake or on purpose the primary and tape chain.
 Before having two backup solutions co-exist on the same server, please verify they do not conflict each